How to make an Iced Matcha Latte

 • crushed ice

-• 1 cup milk of your choice (I prefer oat milk)
+• 1 cup milk of your choice (I prefer almond milk)

 Instructions

-• Fill a glass with ice and pour in the milk.
-Pour the matcha over the ice/milk and stir to combine.
-Enjoy responsibly (aka not at 4pm in the afternoon bc if you're like me, that will keep you awake at night)
+• Fill a glass with crushed ice and pour in the almond milk.
+Pour the whisked matcha over the ice and milk.
+Stir gently to combine.
+Enjoy immediately.

 Nutrition Information